 - Linson Camp Cemetery, Grave No. l.

 Jack enlisted October 1940.
-He became part of ‘D’ Company in the 2/4th Machine Gun Battalion; trained in South Australia and Darwin, NT. prior to sailing to Singapore where he was to be soon taken POW of the Japanese.
+He became part of ‘D’ Company, 13 Platoon in 2/4th Machine Gun Battalion; trained in South Australia and Darwin, NT. prior to sailing to Singapore where he was to be soon taken POW of the Japanese.

 He was selected from Singapore to work on the Burma-Thai Railway with ‘D’ Force V Battalion departing Singapore about 17 March 1943 by train to Thailand.